Fine-Tuning Language Models via Epistemic Neural Networks: Language models

 We consider ENNs based around fine-tuning a pretrained BERT architecture.
 At a high level, these ENNs work by branching from the final hidden layer in the BERT network.
 Table~\ref{tab:agent_summary_bert} outlines these architectures, together with the hyperparameters we tune.

 For all of our agents apart from \texttt{epinet}, we found no benefit to using an MLP head over a simple linear layer.
 This is perhaps unsurprising since BERT is already a very large model, so one additional hidden layer makes little difference.
-For the epinet, we use a network of the form
+For the epinet, we use a network { \medmuskip=0mu \thinmuskip=0mu \thickmuskip=0mu

-Here $\tilde{x} := \mathrm{sg}[\phi_\zeta(x)]$ is the last hidden feature for BERT, and $h$ is a 2-layer MLP with 50 hidden units.
+} Here $\tilde{x} := \mathrm{sg}[\phi_\zeta(x)]$ is the last hidden feature for BERT, and $h$ is a 2-layer MLP with 50 hidden units.
 The MLP $h^P$ is initialized as a `prior network' and has no trainable parameters \citep{osband2018rpf}, and $\lambda > 0$ is a scaling parameter.
 This part of the network serves to drive initial variance in index $z$, but that can be resolved with data.
+We push the details of the network implementation and open-source code to Appendix~\ref{app:code}.

 We train all of our agents according to Algorithm~\ref{alg:enn_training} by examining $N_B=40$ candidate inputs and then selecting $n_b=4$ examples to train with $n_Z=10$ index samples.
 In each case we tune the agent hyperparameters on the MNLI dataset, and then repeat the training and evaluation across the other GLUE tasks.
-For all agents, we found that learning rate 1e-5 could match best performance.
+For all agents, we found that learning rate 1e-5 matched the best performance observed.